gruntwork-io/docs/docs/reference/modules/terraform-aws-lambda/lambda-http-api-gateway/lambda-http-api-gateway.md

   # written.
   hosted_zone_id = null

+  # Authorizers for the API Gateway, encoded as a map from authorizer name to
+  # authorizer configuration.
+The keys should be the authorizer name.
+  lambda_authorizers = {}

   # A map of tags to assign to the API Gateway stage.
   stage_tags = {}